AliakseiYafremau/mario_bros/docs/index.md

 - `Game.move_player_up()` / `move_player_down()` take a `Player`, find their current `Floor` within the allowed tuple, and move exactly one step toward the target tier.
 They guard against moving past the ends of the tuple and raise a `DomainError` if a player's coordinates no longer match any known floor.
 - `Game.create_package()` asks every `PackageFactory` to `create_package()`, which in turn spawns a `Package` at the configured coordinates and places it on a belt so it joins the next simulation step automatically.
 - `Truck.put_package()` is the terminal sink: whenever an external actor loads a package on the truck, it flips the package state to `ON_TRUCK` and enforces the eight-package capacity via `is_full()`.

+# Performed work

+Throughout the project, we tried to make it as easy to understand and scalable as possible.
+We divided the project into two layers.
+The domain, which is responsible for the business logic (game rules), and the presentation, which uses the `pyxel` library to display the game and interact with the user.
+All game initialisation settings are located in main.py.

+All objects in the game are subclasses of the `Element` class.
+The game has players controlled by the user (in this case, _Mario_ and _Luigi_).
+Players are intermediaries between conveyors.
+Each conveyor knows about the next conveyor to which it will pass the package.
+The factory is responsible for creating packages.
+If the player is not in the required position when the end of the conveyor is reached, the package begins to fall.
+When it hits the floor, the user loses a life (the number of lives is displayed on the counter at the top right).

+A difficulty level has also been implemented, which determines the number of conveyors, the size of the window, and the speed of the conveyors.

+# User manual

+All user actions are controlled via `Controllers`.
+Each `Controller` is responsible for a specific trigger (for example, moving a specific player in a specific direction (up/down)).
+The __W__ and __S__ buttons are used to control _Luigi_, and the ____ and ____ buttons are used to control _Mario_.

+# Conclusions

+It was an interesting project with an interesting task.
+All the necessary functionality was implemented.
+Emphasis was placed on code readability and scalability.
+The main problem was the difficulty of separating logic from presentation.

+The code itself is formatted and correct due to checks using `ruff` and `mypy`.
+The code contains type annotations that make it easier to understand.

+## Personal comments

+While working on the project, we were inspired by works such as _"Design Patterns: Elements of Reusable Object-Oriented Software"_ and _"Clean Architecture"_.
+They helped us implement certain parts of the project and gave us a general vision of how to divide responsibilities in the code.

+Teamwork was implemented through `git` and __Github__, which facilitated development by working through different branches and pull requests.

+Despite all the work that has been done, there are some aspects that could be improved.
+Currently, Window and Difficulty bring in the global state (the game depends on the global value specified in `domain/difficulty.py` and `presentation/gui.py`).